 As we've already mentioned, architecture testing is an excellent way of automating the process of enforcing standards in your codebase.

-As we can see, by being able to run the architecture tests locally and in the CI pipeline, it can provide instant feedback that doesn't involve the other developer.
-This means that Developer A can spot and fix the issues before Developer B is involved in the approval process.
+By using an automated architecture testing strategy, you can provide instant feedback that doesn't involve other developers.
+This means that a developer can spot and fix architecture issues before other developers are involved in the approval process.
 This speeds up the development process and reduces the time the other developer needs to spend reviewing the code and looking for architectural issues.

 Improve code quality and consistency